DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Conclusion

 \section{Conclusion}

-We apply diffusion models for sampler learning in \tamp{} and show that conditional sampling on learned models can be used to draw samples that satisfy constraints in a \tamp{} problem.
-We instantiate an example of such samplers in a concrete articulation manipulation domain, in learning pushing constraints, and hope this strategy can be applied in broader domains.
+We use diffusion models for sampler learning and compose the learned samplers in a TAMP framework.
+Importantly, our framework can {\em both} reason about the set of constraints that need to be satisfied, and use the learned models in drawing constraint-satisfying samples.
+We have showed that conditional sampling on learned models is efficient and effective.
+We instantiated an example of such samplers in an articulation manipulation domain through learning pushing constraints.
+Finally, we compared our diffusion approach with several baselines in simulation, demonstrated it within a TAMP system for completing multi-stage tasks, and ultimately deployed it in the real-world.
+We believe this strategy can be applied in broader domains.